mauliknariya/mauliknariya.github.io/_teaching/teaching1.md

 Taught the following physics laboratory courses between the years 2012-2016:

-* General physics II laboratory\
+* General physics II laboratory PHSX 236\
   Experiments in electricity and magnetism, waves and sound.

-* Intermediate physics I laboratory\
+* Intermediate physics I laboratory PHSX 316\
   Experiments in optics and modern physics.
 Development of experimental skills, data reduction, error analysis, and technical writing.